 - Place in oven and cook for 40 to 45 minutes.

-- Remove from oven and let rest for 5 minutes before serving.
+- Remove from oven and let rest and set for 5-10 minutes before serving.

-Before the oven with pats of butter here and there.
+Before the oven with a few pats of butter for extra flavor and creaminess.

 Don’t have dehydrated potatoes?
 That’s okay, you could make this recipe with raw potatoes as well.
 Raw potatoes will take a little longer to cook through, so you may need to cover the dish for the last 10 minutes or so.
 Another option would be to boil the potatoes for 4 to 6 minutes before placing them in the casserole dish.

 Place potatoes and powdered sauce mix in a tightly sealed jar or bag and keep for up to three years.
 They’re perfect for your pantry, to take on the trail, for stashing at the cabin or for gift giving.